Andersson007/certification/RELEASING.md

 When updating versions of tools in the reusable workflow, ensure that the changelog, and any notifications to partners, include porting guides for related breaking changes.

-For example, when elevating the `ansible-core` version, say, from `2.16` to `2.17`, reflect it in a corresponding changelog fragment, noting that because workflow version N runs the `ansible-test sanity` command from ansible-core 2.17, if a partner has `tests/sanity/ignore-2.16.txt` file, they need to copy it to `tests/sanity/ignore-2.17.txt` to prevent errors.
+For example, when bumping the `ansible-core` version from `2.16` to `2.17`, create a corresponding changelog fragment.
+It should note that, because workflow version N runs the `ansible-test sanity` command from ansible-core 2.17, if a partner has a `tests/sanity/ignore-2.16.txt` file, they need to copy it to `tests/sanity/ignore-2.17.txt` to prevent errors.

 ## Release process